MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 ✔ The user identity *must* be confirmed via [Tabs SSO](../tabs/how-to/authentication/auth-aad-sso.md).
 Following this authentication, the app can retrieve the user role via the GetParticipant API.

- ✔ Based on the user role, the app will now have the capability to present role specific experiences.
+ ✔ Based on the user role, the app now has the capability to present role specific experiences.
 For example, a polling app can allow only organizers and presenters to create a new poll.

 > **NOTE**: Role assignments can be changed while a meeting is in progress.  *See* [Roles in a Teams meeting](https://support.microsoft.com/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).

 ### During a meeting